Public Company Owners of Coal-Fired Power Plants in Developed Markets, China, and India

-Macroclimate periodically compiles extracts from the GEO database, associates owners of the largest operating plants (including new construction) in the relevant geographic areas with their respective publicly-traded companies, excludes companies rapidly phasing out their coal fleet, and then ranks the remaining companies by their total coal-fired energy capacity (MWe).
-Since The Macroclimate 30 is constructed and maintained using open source data, the list is verifiable by others.
+Macroclimate periodically compiles extracts from Global Coal Plant Tracker, associates owners of the largest operating plants (including planned and new construction) in the relevant geographic areas with their respective publicly-traded companies, excludes companies rapidly phasing out their coal fleet, and then ranks the remaining companies by their total coal-fired energy capacity (MWe).
+Since The Macroclimate 30 is constructed and maintained using open access data, the list is verifiable by others.

 Vision Prize® Poll of Climate Scientists is a research partnership that captures scientific meta-knowledge on climate risks and solutions, in collaboration with the UK’s Institute of Physics (IOP Publishing’s community website, environmentalresearchweb) and researchers at Carnegie Mellon University.
 A three-year study of the expert opinions of 340 climate scientists worldwide was completed in December 2014.
 Members of Macroclimate’s Quantitative Research Team served as project leaders for this study, which inspired — and inform the investment strategy of — Macroclimate’s Digital Wealth Manager Service.